2006 Seattle Seahawks season: Week 17: at Tampa Bay Buccaneers

 Trying the end a three-game skid, the Seahawks flew to Raymond James Stadium for their last game of the regular season against the Tampa Bay Buccaneers.
-In the first quarter, Seattle drew first blood with kicker Josh Brown nailing a 35-yard field goal, while RB Shaun Alexander got a 1-yard TD run.
-In the second quarter, the Buccaneers would get their only score of the game as QB Tim Rattay completed a 4-yard TD pass to WR Joey Galloway.
-Afterwards, Seattle took over for the rest of the game as QB Matt Hasselbeck completed a 5-yard TD pass to WR D. J. Hackett.
+In the first quarter, Seattle drew first blood with kicker Josh Brown nailing a 35-yard field goal, while running back Shaun Alexander got a 1-yard touchdown run.
+In the second quarter, the Buccaneers would get their only score of the game as quarterback Tim Rattay completed a 4-yard touchdown pass to wide receiver Joey Galloway.
+Afterwards, Seattle took over for the rest of the game as quarterback Matt Hasselbeck completed a 5-yard touchdown pass to wide receiver D. J. Hackett.
 In the second half, Brown wrapped up the game with a 30-yard field goal in the third goal, along with a 23-yard field goal in the fourth quarter.
 With the win, the Seahawks wrapped up the regular season at 9–7 and acquired the NFC's #4 seed.

-However, CB'S Kelly Jennings, and Jimmy Williams were injured during the match.
+However, cornerbacks Kelly Jennings, and Jimmy Williams were injured during the match.
 They would join Kelly Herndon and Marcus Trufant on the injured list.